marvin1099/Forceaudiodevice/README.md

 # IMPORTANT
 When it ask you for a ***ID*** for the playback or recording default device,
-just copy the id field from the the waned audio device
+just copy the id field from the the wanted audio device

 When it ask you for a ***NAME*** for the playback or recording communication device,
 only copy the name ***BEFORE*** the brackets